rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 * In `Raw Transport Mode` we do not have a discovery mechanism, as we do have when Using **RTI Connext DDS**, therefore, it is required to use the `-peer` parameter.

-* In throughput mode, by default **Perftest** uses "batching", we want to disable it for this test, that can be done by using `-batchSize 0`.
+* In throughput mode, by default, **Perftest** uses "batching", as this feature is not native to sending using sockets, we have implemented it at the application level in the **Perftest** application.
+Therefore, in order to compare the raw transport behavior, we want to disable it for this test, that can be done simply by using `-batchSize 0`.

 See below the output results of executing this test.
 The information displayed here is only what the subscriber side showed, since all the information displayed in the publisher